caprica/reactive-gridfs/README.md

 The defaults for MongoDB are used, assuming a non-authenticated database running on localhost:27017.
 This can be changed in `src/main/application.properties`.

+## GridFS buckets

+This application uses a GridFS bucket with a name configured in `src/main/application.properties`.

+The default bucket may be fine for some use-cases, in which case behind the scenes a collection named "fs" is used for the bucket.

+If an application needed multiple buckets, then a separate `ReactiveGridFsTemplate` bean is needed for each bucket - the `@Bean` annotation can take a name, which is then referenced when auto-wiring the components using an `@Qualifier` annotation with the same name.

+See the `GridFsConfig` class.

 ## Testing the endpoints